 Consider alternatives to reduce discomfort from maintaining hand position.

 CN Vision has received grant funding for additional research, testing, and design through the Charles J. Strosacker Foundation Research Fund for Health and Risk Communication and Future Academic Scholars in Teaching (FAST) Fellowship funding.
-This has allowed CN Vision to become a formal research project.
 Future work will involve:

 Rebuilding the platform in Unity to allow for more design features and better processing performance.